 That quiet act of self-love didn’t just help me reconnect with myself — it laid the foundation for a business rooted in helping others do the same.

-Today, I specialize in empowerment sessions and online dating photography for people navigating transitions — after divorce, after heartbreak, or simply after too long putting themselves last — using photography as a healing tool. → The power of portraiture in healing after divorce is something I’ve seen again and again.
+Today, I specialize in empowerment sessions and online dating photography for people navigating transitions.
+These include after divorce, after heartbreak, or simply after too long putting themselves last.
+I use photography as a healing tool. → The power of portraiture in healing after divorce is something I’ve seen again and again.
 And what started as a personal healing practice has grown into a purpose-driven business that now ranks #1 on Google for dating profile photographer near me in my area.

 I’ve photographed hundreds of people through this lens — literally and metaphorically — helping them rediscover their light, reclaim their voice, and feel seen in the truest sense of the word.